asflierl/sglicko2/README.md

 ## Features

- - helps with maintaining a leaderboard
+ - helps with maintaining a player leaderboard
  - any type (with proper equality, like `String` or `UUID` etc.) can be used to identify a player
- - allows custom scoring rules (e.g. more than 2 players per game, point difference instead of ternary win/loss/draw)
+ - allows custom scoring rules (e.g. more than 2 opponents per game, point difference instead of ternary win/loss/draw)
- - parameters can be tweaked but sensible defaults are provided
  - rating scale can be switched between Glicko and Glicko-2
  - checks important constraints – where possible, at compile-time
  - only depends on the Scala standard library